-For years the statistics have been telling us that men from minority ethnic backgrounds are being failed by mental health services.
+For years reports have been telling us that men from minority ethnic backgrounds are being failed by mental health services.
 We know that rates of admission into mental health wards and seclusion for minority ethnic groups is higher than the average.
 According to research and surveys, Black men report higher levels of dissatisfaction and experience harsher treatment and discrimination.
 This might lead you to question, do black and minority ethnic (BME) men feel safe within mental health settings?
 Or why should BME men even trust mental health services?

 Along with the disparities in treatment, the idea of psychotherapy is considered taboo for many, however, this does not mean that BME community members don’t offload within other settings.

 “Black man choose where to talk about their problems, in a barbershop or somewhere different.” - Millionhairs